© Madeline Bocaro, 2018. No part of this site may be reproduced in whole or in part in any manner without the permission of the copyright owner.

 Roxy Music 1972

 In 1974 Kari-Ann appeared on Mott The Hoople’s The Hoople album cover.
-She also appeared in Bryan Ferry’s video for “You Go To My Head” from his solo album Let’s Stick Together in 1975.
+The photographer, Karl Stoecker also shot the two Kimono clad geishas on the cover of the Sparks album Kimono My House the same year.
+Muller also appeared in Bryan Ferry’s video for “You Go To My Head” from his solo album Let’s Stick Together in 1975.
 (Her Roxy cover hangs over the fireplace in the video).
-Kari-Ann eventually gave up modeling and a short-lived acting career.
-She now lives in Highgate, teaching yoga, with her five sons and her husband of 20 years, Mick Jagger’s brother, Chris.

 For Your Pleasure 1973

-Amanda Lear was the cover model on For Your Pleasure.
-Not only did she model for Paco Rabanne, Yves Saint Laurent, Chanel, Mary Quant and Ossie Clark, but Amanda was the confidante, protégée and mistress of the Spanish painter Salvador Dali.
-Amanda was romantically linked to Brian Jones, which resulted in the ironic Rolling Stones song “Miss Amanda Jones”, on the 1967 album Between the Buttons.
+Amanda Lear was the cover model on Roxy Music’s For Your Pleasure.
+Not only did she model for Paco Rabanne, Yves Saint Laurent, Chanel, Mary Quant and Ossie Clark – Amanda was the confidante, protegée and mistress of the Spanish painter Salvador Dali.
+Amanda was romantically linked to Brian Jones, in the Rolling Stones song “Miss Amanda Jones” on their 1967 album Between the Buttons.